jmforsythe/Git-Heat-Map/README.md

 ### Remembering filters
 Filters must be re-entered every time the page is loaded.
 Ideally filters would be remembered either through cookies or by storing the filters as a url query, which would allow users to bookmark queries.

-### Filter builder sidebar
-Current interface is very barebones.
-Want to have a sidebar that will allow users to select authors, date ranges, etc, to control the highlighting.

 ### Selectable colours per author
 Currently red is hardcoded for all results.
 In order to show multiple authors we want to highlight in different colours, will need to decide how to colour files edited by both authors.